CECT Right Hip Joint

 CECT (Contrast Enhanced Computerized Tomography) Scan right hip joint is a diagnostic procedure in which a contrast material is injected and rotating beams of X-rays are used to create cross sectional images of the joint which links femur (hip bone) to the pelvic bone.
 This is then used to create a three dimensional image of the right hip joint.
 This image can be used to visibly assess and detect problems in the hip joint and surrounding tissues.

-Preparation for CECT Right Hip Joint
+Why is CECT Right Hip Joint done?

 - To detect fractures of the bones forming the hip joint